-The Advisor is responsible for managing the Company's affairs pursuant to the Management Agreement and, as of December 31, 2019, directly employed all of the individuals who provide services to the Company.
-The Company does not provide any salary or cash bonus compensation to the CEO or any other individual who provides services to the Company (other than a reimbursement of a portion of Mr. Barber's salary, which such reimbursement ended in May 2018).
+Prior to our Internalization, our Former Advisor was responsible for managing the Company's affairs pursuant to the Prior Management Agreement and, as of December 31, 2019, directly employed all of the individuals who provide services to the Company.
+The Company did not provide any salary or cash bonus compensation to the CEO or any other individual who provided services to the Company (other than a reimbursement of a portion of Mr. Barber's salary, which ended in May 2018).
 As a result, the CEO to median employee pay ratio required to be disclosed under Item 402(u) of Regulation S-K is not applicable.

 This information is being provided for compliance purposes.
-Neither the Compensation Committee nor the Advisor used the pay ratio measure in making any compensation decisions.
+Neither the Compensation Committee nor our Former Advisor used the pay ratio measure in making any compensation decisions.